mattvenn/usbc-synth-psu/README.md

 # errata

-* hole size is 5.3mm, should be 6 for M5.
+* hole size is 5.3mm, should be 6 for M5 - fixed in PCB, not in gerbers

 # notes